evergreen-ci/git-co-evg-base/README.md

 ```
 Usage: git-co-evg-base [OPTIONS]

-  Find a recent git commit that matches the specified criteria.
+  Find and perform git actions on a recent commit that matches the specified criteria.

   When running an Evergreen patch build, it can be useful that base your changes on a commit in
   which the tests in Evergreen have already been run.
 This way if you encounter any failures in